Y Chromosome Haplotype Reference Database: Submission and registration

 YHRD is built by direct submissions of population data from individual laboratories.
 Upon receipt of a submission, the YHRD staff examines the originality, relevance, plausibility and validity of the data and assigns an accession number to the population sample if these criteria are met.
-The submissions are then registered to the public database, where the entries are retrievable by Search for haplotypes, contributors or accession numbers.
+The submissions are then registered to the public database, where the entries can be filtered for haplotypes, contributors or accession numbers.
 All population data published in forensic journals as FSI: Genetics or International Journal of Legal Medicine are required to be validated by the YHRD custodians and are subsequently included in the YHRD.

 Database structure

 The database supports the most frequently used haplotype formats (e.g. Minimal (minHt), Powerplex Y12, YFiler, Powerplex Y23, YfilerPlus and Maximal (maxHt) for which differently-sized databases exist.

-Because strong correlations exist between geographic areas and Y chromosomal variants, the YHRD population database was structured to display the geographic, linguistic and phylogenetic relationship of searched haplotype profiles.
+Because correlations exist between geographic areas, language groups and Y chromosomal variants, the YHRD population database was structured to display the geographic, linguistic and phylogenetic relationship of searched haplotype profiles.
 Currently the YHRD database recognizes four separate "metapopulation" structures: national, continental, linguistic/ethnic and phylogenetic affiliation with several categories within.
 In population genetics the term metapopulation describes discrete spatially distributed population groups which are interconnected by geneflow and migration.
 By analogy, the term metapopulation is used in forensic genetics to describe a set of geographically dispersed populations with shared ancestry and continuing geneflow.
 Thus, the population groups are more similar within the metapopulation than to groups outside the metapopulation.

 National

 The concept of pooling data to build "national databases" has a very straightforward explanation: law enforcement agencies and forensic services rely on their national population to build reference databases.
 In most instances offenders and victims stem from the national population, and their genetic profiles should thus be represented in the database.
-In countries like USA, Brazil, UK or China which are characterized by strong population substructure national reference databases are often built on basis of a historical concept of ethnic affiliation, e.g. the US population is sub-structured in Caucasian, African, Hispanic, Asian and Native American populations or UK differentiates English, Afro-Caribbean, Indo-Pakistani and Chinese.
+In countries like US, Brazil, UK or China which are characterized by strong population substructure national reference databases are often built on basis of a historical concept of ethnic affiliation, e.g. the US population is sub-structured in Caucasian, African, Hispanic, Asian and Native American populations or UK differentiates English, Afro-Caribbean, Indo-Pakistani and Chinese.
 National databases due to their importance in national legislation are thus searchable in the YHRD.
 Each national Metapopulation in the YHRD comprises all individuals sampled in a particular country regardless of the ancestry of the individuals.